akshay8856/HDP2CDP-DC-precheck/README.md

 2. Configure passwordless SSH access between edge node and Ambari to take backup of ambari.properties and ambari-env.
 *Example Output:* If passwordless SSH cannot be configured you need to take backup of ambari.properties and ambari-env manually.

-3. Hive Client Must be Installed on this node
+3. Hive Client Must be Installed on the node where this script is executed

 4. For unsecured cluster : (This is required for Hive Pre Upgrade check)
 ```